Arkansas publisher sues state over law banning Israel boycotts

 While much of the debate around BDS centers on whether the movement is discriminatory against Jewish people — something its critics proclaim and its supporters, many of whom are Jewish, vehemently deny — at the crux of the ACLU’s lawsuit is a different issue: Is there a constitutionally protected right to political boycott?

-Alyza Lewin, president and general counsel of the Louis D. Brandeis Center for Human Rights Under Law, said she doesn’t believe BDS is protected by the Constitution, and the Brandeis Center says legislation like Act 710 does not violate free speech.
+Alyza Lewin, president and general counsel of the Louis D. Brandeis Center for Human Rights Under Law, said there is a difference between promoting BDS, which she says is protected speech, and engaging in BDS.
+She said she believes the act of boycotting Israel is not protected by the First Amendment, and the Brandeis Center says legislation like Act 710 does not violate free speech.

 “There is no unqualified right to a political boycott,” Lewin said.
 She believes the ACLU is “conflating speech with conduct” and is falsely arguing the government “must subsidize discriminatory conduct.”